oplues01-lab/expensify-app-challenge/README.md

 2. Merchant
 3. Amount
 4. Currency
-The table efficiently handles large datasets
+The table efficiently handles large datasets; it has it own vertical scroll bar Click download to download the datasets automatically

 Add New Transaction
 1. Scroll to the Add New Transaction form